 Ball is the Sidney Davidson Distinguished Service Professor of Accounting at the University of Chicago Booth School of Business.
-Brown is a senior honorary research fellow in accounting and finance and emeritus professor at the University of Western Australia, an honorary professor at the University of New South Wales, and an honorary visiting professor at Lancaster University.
+Brown is a senior honorary research fellow in accounting and finance and emeritus professor at the University of Western Australia, and formerly was an honorary professor at the University of New South Wales and an honorary visiting professor at Lancaster University.

 2019 Prize Selection Committee

 - Andrew Ang

 Professor of Finance, Cambridge Judge Business School, University of Cambridge

 - Chris Geczy (Ex-Officio)